masalinas/poc-training-swarm-samples/sample_02/README.md

-# Deploy a image service stack
+# Deploy a portal service stack
 In this case we build a image and published our custom portal service stack to be deployed and scale.

 ## Build, push ans test your service